ronami/HypeScript/README.md

 yarn add hypescript
 ```

-### Supported features and syntax
+### Example showcase

 Some [TypeScript](https://github.com/microsoft/TypeScript) syntax and features haven't been implemented and won't work.
-Here's a list of examples (with browser demo links) for some of the capabilites:
+Here's a list of examples (with browser demo links) for some capabilites:

 - [Calling a function with insufficient arguments]()
 - [Calling a function with wrong argument types]()